mikepk/pybald/docs/templates.rst

 Setting up templates
 --------------------

-Pybald is configured to use mako template files.
+Pybald uses mako template files.
 By default, the ``template_path`` is defined as ``app/views``.
 We're going to override the default path that pybald normally looks for template files for our simple example app.
 Let's update our small example pybald app to include the ``template_path`` configuration directive and set it to the root path of the project.
+Where we call ``pybald.configure`` we'll add ``template_path="."``.

 .. code-block:: python